-American University of Health Sciences School of Pharmacy's Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education, 190 South La Salle Street, Suite 2850, Chicago, IL 60603, 312/644-3575; FAX 866/228-2631.
-Website https://www.acpe-accredit.org/
+"The American University of Health Science's Doctor of Pharmacy program has been given the status of Accredited with Probation by the Accreditation Council for Pharmacy Education, 190 South LaSalle Street, Suite 3000, Chicago, IL 60603, 312/664-3575; FAX, 866/228-2631, website www.acpe-accredit.org, for compliance issues with the following standrds: Standard No. 1 Foundational Knowledge and Standard 24: Assessment Elements for Section I: Educational Outcomes.
+For an explanation of the program's Accredited with Probation status, consult the Office of the Dean or ACPE."